malvinanissim/malvinanissim.github.io/_pages/knitting.md

 Sometimes I go a few weeks or even months without knitting, all busy with work, and with no exception, every time I pick it up again I wonder how I have survived without.
 I have a huge stash of which I'm both proud and embarrassed.

-I have a [Ravelry profile](https://www.ravelry.com/lamalvi) with sparse accounting of projects I start and sometimes finish, and very many wishes and favourite knits and patterns.
+I have a [Ravelry profile](https://www.ravelry.com/people/lamalvi) with sparse accounting of the projects I start and sometimes finish, and very many wishes and favourite knits and patterns.

 Whenever I travel I tend to visit yarn shops, mostly abroad since I love to see what they are like in countries I do not know well.
 Still, I regularly visit my local spots, too.
-My go-to shop in Groningen is Achterpand, on the beautiful Lage der A.
+My go-to shop in Groningen is [Achterpand](https://www.achterpand.nl/home/), on the beautiful Lage der A.

 <div class="grid__wrapper">
   <h2 id="highlights">Highlights</h2>